Unitots Nursery is located on the University of Worcester St John’s campus.

 1. To contribute fully to the team with the aim of ensuring that the philosophy of the Nursery is fulfilled, and maintaining the high standards of provision.

-2. To provide a secure, safe and happy learning environment, which is both varied and stimulating.
+2. To provide a secure, safe and happy learning environment, which is both varied, stimulating and accessible.

-3. To understand and meet the physical, social, emotional and mental needs of the children.
+3. To meet the physical, mental and emotional needs of the children.

-4. To contribute with ideas to the planning and implementation of the learning and development requirements of the Early Years Foundation Stage, and comply with its underlying principles.
+4. To contribute to the planning and implementation of the learning and development requirements of the Early Years Foundation Stage, and comply with its underlying principles.

 5. To deliver a programme of well-balanced experiences and activities suitable for the age range of the children, in conjunction with other staff.

-7. To work in partnership with parents, the Special Educational Needs Co-ordinator (SENco) where appropriate, and other professionals.
+8. To work in partnership with parents, the Special Educational Needs and Disabilities Co-ordinator (SENco) where appropriate, and other professionals.

-9. To be proactive in managing your own personal and professional development to meet the changing needs of the role and to keep your skills and knowledge up to date.
-Participate fully in Nursery meetings, training and away days as required: this will mean making yourself available for attendance, with appropriate notice.
+10. To be proactive in managing your own personal and professional development to meet the changing needs of the role and to keep your skills and knowledge up to date.
+Participate fully in Nursery meetings, training and away days as required: this may periodically mean working outside your normal hours, with appropriate notice.

-11. To meet the individual needs of children from different cultures, religious backgrounds and at different stages of development, promoting equality and positive attitudes to diversity and differences.
+12. To meet the needs of individual children from different cultures, religious backgrounds and at different stages of development, promoting equality and positive attitudes to diversity and differences

-12. To carry out any other duties relevant to the service, and commensurate with the responsibility level of the role, when appropriate.
+13. To carry out any other duties relevant to the service, and commensurate with the responsibility level of the role, when appropriate

 *Maintain personal and professional development to meet the changing demands of the job; participate in appropriate training activities and encourage and support staff in their development and training.